Who can enter the Broadcom® MASTERS®?

 - Entrant: All nominees who enter are eligible to receive a T-shirt, bumper sticker and other prizes, including a special edition booklet of Invention and Innovation articles from Science News for Students, courtesy of the Lemelson Foundation.
 Entrants join the Society alumni network.

-- Top 300 Project: Award ribbon, Science News family subscription, Broadcom MASTERS backpack, decal, one year of Wolfram Mathematica+ software, and leather-bound Invention Journal and copy of Howtoons graphic novel, courtney of The Lemelson Foundation.
+- Top 300 Project: Award ribbon, digital Science News family subscription, Broadcom MASTERS backpack, decal, and leather-bound Invention Journal, courtesy of The Lemelson Foundation.

 - Finalist: $500, an all expenses paid trip to Washington, DC for finalist and a parent or guardian and the opportunity to win more awards:

 - Rising Star Award: trip to attend Intel ISEF and represent the United States at the Broadcom MASTERS International Program